kairaazure/Technical-Challenge/readme.md

 ## Introduction

 This project aims to demonstrate how to retrieve instance metadata from an Azure virtual machine.
-It provides code examples using Python and PowerShell.
+It provides code examples using PowerShell.

 ## Prerequisites